while-basic/ChatterSync/README.md

 ## Purpose and Benefits

-The purpose of Self-ChatGPT is to provide a tool for researchers to study the behavior of AI and identify any potential risks or threats it may pose to humanity.
+The purpose of ChatterSync is to provide a tool for researchers to study the behavior of AI and identify any potential risks or threats it may pose to humanity.
 By analyzing the conversations between the chatbots, researchers can gain insight into the thought processes of AI and how it might react in different scenarios.
 This information can be used to develop new strategies for managing and controlling AI to ensure that it remains safe and beneficial.

 By facilitating conversations between AI chatbots, we can: